 Question: "How can I experience true intimacy with God?"

 If we hope to attain true intimacy with God, Jesus must be our model.
 We love God because He first loved us (1 John 4:10), and we prove our love for Him by obeying Him.
-Jesus told His followers “If you love me, keep my commandments” (John 14:15).
-By obeying Him and keeping what He has commanded, He promised that we will remain in His love, just as He remains in the love of the Father by doing the Father’s will (John 15:10).
+Jesus told His followers, “If you love me, keep my commandments” (John 14:15).
+When we obey Him and keep what He has commanded, He promised that we will remain in His love, just as He remains in the love of the Father by doing the Father’s will (John 15:10).
 There can only be intimacy with God when we are in good fellowship with Him through obedience.
 Then we can know the joy and peace that comes from trusting Him and yielding to His will, just as Jesus did.

 © Copyright 2002-2014 Got Questions Ministries.